AmirShelli/golang-webview-useragent/README.md

 # WebView SetUserAgent Implementation

-This project implements the `SetUserAgent` functionality for the webview library on **macOS only**, with an architecture that makes it easy to add Linux and Windows support later.
+This project implements the `SetUserAgent` functionality for the webview library on macOS, the architecture makes it easy to add Linux and Windows support later.

-## What This Does

-Adds a `SetUserAgent()` method to webview so you can set a custom user agent string in your Go webview applications.
+The `SetUserAgent()` method sets a custom user agent string in your Go webview applications.

-## Simple Usage
+## How to Use

 ```go
 package main